PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 # Zepto Inventory SQL Analysis

 ## Overview
 This project focuses on exploring and analyzing a grocery inventory dataset using SQL.
 The aim was to understand real product data such as prices, discounts, stock availability, and categories by writing practical SQL queries.
-This project demonstrates data exploration, data cleaning, aggregation, and analytical SQL techniques useful for beginner data analyst roles.
+This project demonstrates data exploration, data cleaning, aggregation, and analytical SQL techniques.

 ---